 - 1/4 cup Coriander leaves to garnish

-- Turn the IP to 'Saute' mode in the ‘More’ setting.
+- Turn the IP to 'Saute' mode and add the ghee or vegetable oil.

-- Once the steam has released, open the lid of the IP and gently stir the chicken.
+- Once all steam has released (the safety valve should have dropped) open the lid of the IP, and switch to 'Saute' mode.

-- Garnish with chopped coriander leaves and serve with rice or rotis (wholewheat flatbread).
+- Garnish with chopped coriander leaves and serve with rice or naan.

 - Sautéing the onions at the beginning of the recipe will make them caramelize a little and give it depth and flavor